 The maximum number of cached regular expressions is determined by the value of the

 Shared in Visual Basic) Regex.CacheSize property.
 By default, the regular expression engine caches up to 15 compiled regular expressions.
 If the number of compiled regular expressions exceeds the cache size, the least recently used regular expression is discarded and the new regular expression is cached.

-Your application can take advantage of precompiled regular expressions in one of the following two ways:
+Your application can reuse regular expressions in one of the following two ways:

 By using a static method of the Regex object to define the regular expression.
-If you are using a regular expression pattern that has already been defined in another static method call, the regular expression engine will retrieve it from the cache.
-If not, the engine will compile the regular expression and add it to the cache.
+If you're using a regular expression pattern that has already been defined by another static method call, the regular expression engine will try to retrieve it from the cache.
+If it's not available in the cache, the engine will compile the regular expression and add it to the cache.

 By reusing an existing Regex object as long as its regular expression pattern is needed.

 Because of the overhead of object instantiation and regular expression compilation, creating and rapidly destroying numerous Regex objects is a very expensive process.
 For applications that use a large number of different regular expressions, you can optimize performance by using calls to static

 Regex methods and possibly by increasing the size of the regular expression cache.